bbatsov/batsov.com/_posts/2024-01-16-2023-the-year-in-review.md

 ## The Good Stuff

-Not much to report here - again things have changed much since last year.
+Not much to report here - again things haven't changed much since last year.
 Same old on the OSS front, less wine (but still plenty) and more travel.
 And a bit of fun with old-school digital (think Casio) and mechanical watches.

 The highlight of the year for me were a couple of vacation trips to Spain and France and a couple of team trips.
 I finally made it to Burgundy, which is quite